NETT: Solving Inverse Problems with Deep Neural Networks: NETT regularization

 \section{NETT regularization}

 In the section we introduce the proposed NETT and analyze its well-posedness (existence, stability and weak convergence).
-We introduce a new property (total nonlinearity), which is applied to establish convergence of NETT with respect to the norm.
+We introduce the novel concepts of absolute Bregman distance and total non-linearity, which are applied to establish convergence of NETT with respect to the norm.